hrittich/allium/doc/index.md

 ## Quickstart

-Using the Allium build environment [Docker] image on Linux is the easiest way to get started.
+Using the Allium build environment [Docker] image is the easiest way to get started.
 For this guide, I am assuming that you have installed [Git] and Docker and are familiar with their basics.

-From a directory of your choice run the following two commands to download the source files of Allium and the build environment Docker image.
+From a directory of your choice run the following commands (without the dollar sign) to download the source files of Allium and the build environment Docker image.

     $ git clone https://github.com/hrittich/allium.git
     $ docker pull ghcr.io/hrittich/allium-full